After trying the food and seeing the sites, experiencing some Mexico City nightlife is a great choice. There are so many fun bars in Mexico City.

 Located in the Juarez neighborhood, Hanky Panky has an allure of cool.
 The walls are lined with every booze you can imagine, and the bartenders always put on a great show.
 You really can’t go wrong with a night at Hanky Panky.

 Parker & Lenox

-An industrial-style bar with occasional live music in Juarez
+An industrial-style bar with live music in Juarez.

 Parker & Lenox is also located in the party neighborhood of Juarez.
 You’ll find that the Juarez neighborhood, in particular, is one of the best neighborhoods in Mexico City for local nightlife.

 Parker & Lenox is a better stop for people who are looking for some delicious food to go along with Mexico City’s nightlife.
-They serve up tasty burgers, chili fries, and other bar comfort foods you might not expect to find in the Mexican Capital.
-As night falls, you might be lucky enough to catch some jazz or blues performances.
+They serve up tasty burgers and other bar comfort foods you might not expect to find in the Mexican Capital.
+They have live music every night they’re open, so it’s a great place to catch some performances.

 Licoreria Limantour is probably the most famous bar in Mexico City altogether.
 It even makes our list of the top attractions in Mexico City.

 They whip up incredibly delicious and one-of-a-kind cocktails.
 I’d go for the Purple Sky or Penicillin.
 When the drinks arrive at your table, they’re so pretty that it’s almost a shame to sip them down.
 In addition to fantastic drinks, Licoreria Limantour boasts an organized and upscale bar space.
 It makes you really relax into spending your evening there.